saumyatrip123/GDSC-biet1/README.md

 # GDSC-biet1
-this is demo repo</br>
+this session is organised by GDSC team.</br>
-this session is organised by GDSC team.
+this is demo repo